 - 4.4.1 The site lies within the Haverfordwest Conservation Area.
 The Conservation Area was first designated in 1975, focused on the historic core of the town.
 The adopted Haverfordwest Conservation Area Appraisal and Management Plan was published in May 2014, designed to define the special interest of the Conservation Area in order to help preserve and enhance its character, and to provide a basis for making sustainable decisions about its future.
-The appraisal offers detail on the policies guiding the principles of the Conservation Area, and provides detailed guidance on appropriate design, maintenance and management within the Conservation Area. - 4.4.2 The Appraisal picks out a number of key elements within Haverfordwest that may require special consideration in development plans.
-Some of these key elements that may be of potential relevance to development along the riverside include: - A long history inherently connected with the establishment of the castle; - River Cleddau; - Historic medieval street patterns, layout and burgage plots that remain evident in the modern town; - Historic market town; - Architecturally distinctive landmark buildings; - Significant views into, out of and within the Conservation Area; - A diverse mix of building styles and types with the majority comprising 18th and 19th century buildings; - Many fine examples of well proportioned and elegant Georgian buildings and terraces, and - Two Scheduled Ancient Monuments and a large number of Listed Buildings. - 4.4.3 The proposed development site lies within the 'Commercial Area' in the description of the Conservation Area.
+The appraisal offers detail on the policies guiding the principles of the Conservation Area, and provides detailed guidance on appropriate design, maintenance and management within the Conservation Area. - 4.4.2 The proposed development area its buildings are not specifically mentioned within the Conservation Area Appraisal.
+However, key elements that contribute to the special interest and character of the area include: - A long history inherently connected with the establishment of the castle; - River Cleddau; - Historic medieval street patterns, layout and burgage plots that remain evident in the modern town; - Historic market town; - Architecturally distinctive landmark buildings; - Significant views into, out of and within the Conservation Area; - A diverse mix of building styles and types with the majority comprising 18th and 19th century buildings; - Many fine examples of well proportioned and elegant Georgian buildings and terraces, and - Two Scheduled Ancient Monuments and a large number of Listed Buildings. - 4.4.3 The proposed development site lies within the 'Commercial Area' in the description of the Conservation Area.
 The prominence, history and quality of buildings on High Street and Castle Square are highlight.
 Bridge Street is described as a more enclosed street, with fewer Listed Buildings and more modern elements.
 The Riverside Quay shopping development on the opposite banks of the river is more modern construction creating a largely urban and concrete environment.
 The backs of the buildings along Bridge Street together with the Riverside Market are described as a negative area offering the opportunity for redevelopment and enhancement.
-The river is seen as a major asset, and the redevelopment of sites along the waterfront needs to address the river and secure riverside landscaping.
-There is also a need for coordination of the whole of the river as it passes through the town. - 4.4.4 The Appraisal puts forward a general proposal to redevelop negative sites with well-designed contemporary development that either preserves or enhances the individual character areas, taking into account important features and characters of the area (p43).
-It also states that the Council will seek to ensure the redevelopment of the rear of Bridge Street 'fully exploits its location and natural asset, the Western Cleddau, and harmonises with other activities and proposals for the riverside' (p45).
+The river is seen as a major asset, and the redevelopment of sites along the waterfront needs to address the river.
+There is also a need for coordination of the whole of the river as it passes through the town.